 “I visited him once when I moved to Boston.
 He had already been there for some time but I don't know how long.
 I saw one of his exhibits at a gallery and was quite shocked at his subject matter.
 It was of strange looking fish, almost human - dozens of them!”

 ~ Elsie Helena Breakey, classmate at Hartford Art School - quote from October 2012

 "Surreal" c. - 1954

-He painted many pictures empathising with Christine's loss - creating imagery for his own recovery and inspiration to live.
+He painted many pictures empathising with the family's loss - creating imagery for recovery and inspiration.